superlucky84/lithent/README.md

-Lithent were developed to make it easy to insert Virtual DOM component fragments into pages already drawn with SSR, and are intended to be used lightly with other libraries.
+Lithent were developed to make it easy to insert Virtual DOM component fragments into pages already drawn with SSR, and are intended to be used lightly in a variety of situations.

 - https://superlucky84.github.io/lithent
   - (This guide page is written in lithent.)